124

 As such, this is the robust product that I came up with.

-Tapping any photo takes the user to a detail view which includes relevant metadata including a map of the capture location.
+Mouse over a file a to see EXIF and autofocus data.
+Tap any file to see the file's permalink page, which includes relevant metadata including a map of the capture location.

-There's no image sliders here–I want it to be clean, simple, and fast.
+There's no image sliders here–I wanted it to be clean, simple, and fast.

 Blogging is back!
 I find it's important to leave notes for my future self.
 Not only that, but it's therapeutic.